OmerShahak/BeatSurfer/README.md

 # Stronghold Paste Crawler

 This contains all the necessary files to setup the enviorment and run the code necessary to crawl the site 'Stronghold Paste'.
-The dockerfile will create an image that contains the configuration and services to run TOR and Privoxy, execute the script to crawl the site and add a cronjob that runs the script again every 4 hours.
+The dockerfile will create an image that contains the configuration and services to run TOR and Privoxy, execute the scriptto crawl the site and add a cronjob that runs the script again every 4 hours.
 The database and the log file created by the script will be persistent as volume will be mounted on the host machine.
 The host machine must have docker installed.

 ## Steps: